kingston-hackSpace/All-about_LEDs/Basic_LED.md

 **One singular LEDs draw ~20mA**.
 Your circuit should provide as much as current the LED requires, but prevent current spikes using resistors and other components.

-*Note: If using the appropriate resistors, there is no need for an LED driver*
+*Note: If using the appropriate resistors, there is no need for an LED driver –only about this type of LEDs*

 ---
 ### Ohms Law